A Coherence-Based Measure of AGI

 Both $\mathrm{AGI}_p$ and $\mathrm{AGI}_{\mathrm{AUC}}$ increase substantially, suggesting that even modest improvements in the weakest faculties can yield disproportionate gains in overall coherence as captured by the proposed metrics.
-This illustrative scenario highlights the non-compensatory structure of general intelligence: closing a single critical deficit can markedly enhance systemic robustness across all coupling regimes.

 These results motivate the use of $\mathrm{AGI}_{\mathrm{AUC}}$ as a more reliable summary metric.
 Strict aggregations such as $\mathrm{AGI}_{-1}$ or $\mathrm{AGI}_{-0.5}$ are excessively punitive, collapsing uneven but meaningful progress to near-zero values, whereas optimistic measures such as $\mathrm{AGI}_1$ or $\mathrm{AGI}_{0.5}$ exaggerate progress by ignoring structural dependencies.
 By integrating across compensability regimes, $\mathrm{AGI}_{\mathrm{AUC}}$ jointly captures both \emph{breadth} and \emph{balance}, yielding a stable and interpretable indicator of holistic capability.
 It neither collapses for incomplete systems nor inflates scores for narrow specialists, making it a robust and coherence-sensitive measure of emerging general intelligence.